Seatis/my-teaching-materials/project/hardware/oscilloscope-functiongen/README.md

 - Set up the UART interface of the ATmega168PB
 - Set up the ADC peripheral of the ATmega168PB
 - Send data to the PC via serial port
-    - Send the data as a number (not as a string!)
+    - Send the data as a number (not as a string!) in tha main while loop
     - Open the Data Visualizer Extension
         - Set up the serial port
         - Set up an Oscilloscope object with the serial port as the input

 ### Hints
 - Use [this workshop's](https://github.com/greenfox-academy/teaching-materials/tree/master/workshop/hardware/SPI-communication-ADC) ADC code as a starting point